Christ Church Endowment, Inc.

 1. Moral character

 To be eligible for a scholarship, a student must be a full-time student, of good moral character, exhibit academic excellence (based on the ability of each student), evidence financial need, and regularly participate in a Christian church.
+Applicants are not required to be a member of Christ Episcopal Church, however, if an applicant is not a member, a reference from a member is required.
 All applicants must also be residents of the greater San Antonio area.
-Students who are currently recipients of an Ellison Scholarship award must apply to renew their award using form below.
-Any questions, please contact Lou Kissling, email@example.com or 210-220-4050.
+Students who are currently recipients of an Ellison Scholarship award must apply to renew their award using the forms below.
+Any questions, please contact the Scholarship Committee chair.

 General Instructions for all Applicants